Domaine de La Roche Moreau - Coteaux du Layon Chaume 1er Cru 2023

 "A great sweet wine from the Davy family—a true benchmark!"

 “This must-visit estate is once again at the top of the appellation and has earned a Favorite the third consecutive year.
-Following its 2022 Saint-Aubin, the spotlight now turns to its Premier Cru, which also consistently stands out.
-With notes of quince, candied apricot, acacia blossom, and honey, the 2023 vintage is a great sweet wine—blooming and shimmering, long, full-bodied, rich, intense, and perfectly balanced between sweetness and freshness.
-While it offers immediate (great) pleasure, it will age beautifully over time.”
+Following its 2022 Saint-Aubin, the spotlight now turns to its 1er cru, which also consistently stands out.
+With notes of quince, candied apricot, acacia blossom, and honey, the 2023 vintage is a great sweet wine—vibrant and shimmering, with a long finish, full-bodied, rich, intense, and perfectly balanced between sweetness and freshness.
+While it offers (great) immediate pleasure, it will age beautifully over time.”
 (Le Guide Hachette 2026)

-Buy your Roche Moreau wines at the best price in a private sale!
+Buy your Roche Moreau wines at the best price through a private sale!

 Starting at €99 on your first order